LibrePass/LibrePass-Docs/crypto/Cryptography.md

    3. **Encryption Key**

-   The encryption is derived from the user's private and pubkic key using X25519 algorithm.
+   The encryption is derived from the user's private and public key using X25519 algorithm.
 This key is not sent to the server and is used to encrypt the vault.

    ```
    X25519ComputeSharedSecret(userPrivateKey, userPublicKey) -> userEncryptionKey